image of WHAT IS CYBER ESPIONAGE

 • Stuxnet and Operation Olympic Games:

-The discovery of the worm, which was designed to particularly target supervisory control and data acquisition (SCADA) systems, highlighted the possibility that cyberattacks could compromise vital infrastructure.
+The worm’s discovery, designed to particularly target supervisory control and data acquisition (SCADA) systems, highlighted the possibility that cyberattacks could compromise vital infrastructure.

 • GhostNet and the Attack on Indian Government Computers: